-Child Vaccination is one of the most remarkable health programs supported by the Foundation.
+Child Vaccination is one of the most remarkable health programmes supported by the Foundation.
 In 2008 “la Caixa” Foundation became a donor to Gavi.
 “La Caixa” Foundation raises funds and awareness for immunisation through its employees, customer base, Giving Programme and its innovative Business Alliance for Child Vaccination, which draws contributions from over 700 Spanish companies to support Gavi programmes.
 Donations are received from:

-Since 2011 all funds channelled through “la Caixa” Foundation are being matched by The Bill & Melinda Gates Foundation through the Gavi Matching Fund Initiative.
-In 2015, “la Caixa” launched another successful campaign: 1=4, YOUR DONATION IS WORTH 4 TIMES MORE which mobilises the Spanish public and companies to donate to Gavi.
+Since 2011, all funds channelled through “la Caixa” Foundation are being matched by The Bill & Melinda Gates Foundation through the Gavi Matching Fund Initiative.
+In 2015, “la Caixa” launched another successful campaign: 1=4, YOUR DONATION IS WORTH 4 TIMES MORE, which mobilises the Spanish public and companies to donate to Gavi.

-Note: Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
+Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Direct Contributions (including Matching Fund)